-Requirement Verification Upon receiving a signal from the microcontroller, relay can activate solenoid.
-Manually power the relay and confirm that the solenoid retracts.
+Relay Requirement Relay Verification Upon receiving a signal from the microcontroller, relay can activate solenoid.
+Power the relay with 5V from Arduino output and confirm that the solenoid retracts.
 Relay prevents solenoid from activating, even with device on, if no signal from microcontroller.
-Manually power device without sending output from microcontroller and confirm that the solenoid remains unactivated.
+Power Arduino while keeping output from microcontroller at 0V and confirm that the solenoid remains unactivated.